Boehringer Ingelheim Foundation.

 “We aim to create new prospects for excellent science and research, in part by supporting selected initiatives in our home region.
 But we also provide impulses for life sciences across Germany by supporting promising young group leaders with original and pioneering ideas.”

 Christoph Boehringer, Chairman of the Executive Committee, Boehringer Ingelheim Foundation, 2017

 The funding of the Institute of Molecular Biology (IMB) at the University of Mainz is a milestone in the history of our Foundation.
 It bears witness to our aim of lastingly supporting excellence in the region and is an example of our activities of which we are particularly proud.
 Until 2027, the Boehringer Ingelheim Foundation will provide the IMB with funds totalling approximately 154 million euros.
 Starting in fall 2020, the State of Rhineland-Palatinate will contribute 52 million euros until 2027.

 The first donation of 100 million euros, pledged in 2009, initiated the establishment of an institute for outstanding basic research in the life sciences, whose scientists and equipment meet international criteria for excellence.

 The State of Rhineland-Palatinate contributed 50 million euros toward the construction of the IMB research building.
 Within just 15 months, an institute for basic research in the life sciences was thus established at the University of Mainz which offers optimal conditions for research.

-The IMB's offer of maximum research freedom and excellent financial conditions have proved to be compelling: three internationally leading researchers – Christof Niehrs, René Ketting, and Helle Ulrich – could be won as its scientific directors.
-Currently, there are 16 teams of scientists at the IMB researching a variety of topics, including how organisms develop, how they repair their own DNA, and how the stability and activity of genes are regulated.
+From the very start, IMB's offer of maximum research freedom and excellent financial conditions have proved to be compelling: three internationally leading researchers – Christof Niehrs, René Ketting, and Helle Ulrich – have been successfully recruited as its scientific directors.
+At the end of 2017, there were 15 teams of scientists at the IMB researching a variety of topics, including how organisms develop, how they repair their own DNA, and how the stability and activity of genes are regulated.